England | Scotland | Wales | Northern Ireland | Ireland

 If you had previously requested a Type 2 objection to be in force, via the surgery, then this will have automatically have set your NDOO status to “do not allow”.
-You will receive a letter from NHS Digital, confirming this, in due course.
-Any children aged 13yrs or over will receive their own letter as well.
+You should have received a letter from NHS Digital, confirming this, in due course.
+Any children aged 13yrs or over will have received their own letter as well.

-It is not possible to directly view, set or change your NDOO status at your GP surgery, although you set it indirectly by expressing a Type 2 objection to your GP surgery – but only until October 2018.
+It is no longer possible to directly view, set or change your NDOO status at your GP surgery.

 Anyone aged 13yrs or over can set their NDOO status via an online service at www.nhs.uk/your-nhs-data-matters